Lundy: Geography

 The island of Lundy is 5 km long from north to south by a little over 1 km wide, with an area of 1100 acre.
 The highest point on Lundy is Beacon Hill, 469 ft above sea level.
 A few yards off the northeastern coast is Seal's Rock which is so called after the seals which rest on and inhabit the islet.
 It is less than 55 yd wide.
 Near the jetty is a small pocket beach.
+One of the Meteorological Office's 31 sea areas announced on the BBC Radio 4 shipping forecast is named Lundy.

 Geology

 The island is primarily composed of granite of 59.8 ± 0.4 – 58.4 ± 0.4 million years (from the Palaeocene epoch), with slate at the southern end; the plateau soil is mainly loam, with some peat.
 Among the igneous dykes cutting the granite are a small number composed of a unique orthophyre.
-It is possible, based on emplacement of magmas of the basalt, trachyte and rhyolite types at a high levels in earth's crust, that a volcano system existed above Lundy.
 This was given the name Lundyite in 1914, although the term – never precisely defined – has since fallen into disuse.
+It is possible, based on emplacement of magmas of the basalt, trachyte and rhyolite types at a high levels in Earth's crust, that a volcano system existed above Lundy.

 Climate

 Lundy lies on the line where the North Atlantic Ocean and the Bristol Channel meet, so it has quite a mild climate.
 The island has cool, wet winters and mild, wet summers.
 It is often windy and fog is frequently experienced.
-The record high temperature is 29.5 C on 2 August 1990, and the record low temperature is -5.5 C recorded just six months later on 7 February 1991.
+The record high temperature is 29.5 C on 2 August 1990, and the record low temperature is -5.5 C recorded just six months later on 8 February 1991.
 Lundy is in the USDA 9a plant hardiness zone.

 Ecology

 Flora

-The vegetation on the plateau is mainly dry heath, with an area of waved Calluna heath towards the northern end of the island, which is also rich in lichens, such as Teloschistes flavicans and several species of Cladonia and Parmelia.
+The vegetation on the plateau is mainly dry heath, with an area of waved Calluna heath; the northern end of the island is largely bare rock.
+This area is also rich in lichens, such as Teloschistes flavicans and several species of Cladonia and Parmelia.

 Other areas are either a dry heath/acidic grassland mosaic, characterised by heaths and western gorse (Ulex gallii), or semi-improved acidic grassland in which Yorkshire fog (Holcus lanatus) is abundant.
 Tussocky (Thrift) (Holcus/Armeria) communities occur mainly on the western side, and some patches of bracken (Pteridium aquilinum) on the eastern side.

 There is one endemic plant species, the Lundy cabbage (Coincya wrightii), a species of primitive brassica.

-By the 1980s the eastern side of the island had become overgrown by rhododendrons (Rhododendron ponticum) which had spread from a few specimens planted in the garden of Millcombe House in Victorian times, but in recent years significant efforts have been made to eradicate this non-native plant.
+By the 1980s, the eastern side of the island had become overgrown by rhododendrons (Rhododendron ponticum) which had spread from a few specimens planted in the garden of Millcombe House in Victorian times, but in recent years significant efforts have been made to eradicate this non-native plant.